20101301-Alina-Hasan/Simple-Stickman-Platforming-Game/README.md

 # CSE423: Computer Graphics

-A simple stickman platforming game created using the OpenGL library in Python.
+A simple stickman platforming game created using the OpenGL library on Jupyter Notebook.

 **Initial Game Setup**: